 In this article we compare Roku’s 2020 models.
-If you just want to sign up for Roku now, click here.
+To buy a Roku device, click here.
 By using the link on this page you are guaranteed to get today’s lowest pricing and we get a small commission from Roku, at no expense to you.

 Roku is the company that is revolutionizing TV.
 They have created a convenient and cost effective way to watch our favorite shows, sports and movies.
 You have access to over 4000 free and paid channels featuring hundreds of thousands of movies and episodes, all through the power of a remote.